I have been on the hunt for alternative ways to lighten my hair and finally found one!

 Step 4: Wait and Rinse

 - You should wait at least an hour before washing this mixture off.
-However, if any time you experience irritation or burning, you should rinse it off immediately.
+However, if at any time you experience irritation or burning, you should rinse it off immediately.
 You may be having a bad reaction to the vitamin C.

 - Once the hour has passed, you should rinse off the shampoo mixture completely.
 However, you likely won't be done yet.

 Step 5: Repeat

 The only downside of using this method is that you normally need to repeat it at least two or three times.
 However, don't get discouraged if your hair doesn't seem light enough.
 You actually only need to lighten your dye to a reasonable level if you're interested in dying your hair a different color.
 Many people mistakenly lighten their hair too much, damaging it unnecessarily.

 Step 6: Dry Completely